 Now that we were through with our village survey, we moved on to capture evidence from a the city.
 With the backing of the Additional Commissioner (Projects), we approached the community development officer of Vijayawada Municipal Corporation who connected us to ward level community officers.
 We visited 7 slums in the city where we conducted FGDs with the self-help group members and the Corporators.
 Sitting in circles in the community halls of the slums, intense discussions filled the room, with people using this opportunity to convey their grievances to the Corporator, their representative in the corporation.
 Among these discussions the most distinctive were those in the slums along the river Krishna – tales of those who experience the river, both in its splendor and temper.

 Having concluded our phase one engagements with the citizens, we moved on to meet lower rung government officials who are aware of the ground level operations.
 We enlightened the officials about the project’s objectives and conducted an in-depth interview with them to understand their perceptions on the necessity of climate change adaptiveness.
 Over these discourses, we gathered some valuable insights and developed a good relationship with them, which we hope will augment the multi-stakeholder platform we aim to build during the project.

-The communities – both rural and urban – as well as the government officials, had many insights to share, which formed a firm ground to advance our research project.
+The communities – both rural and urban – as well as the government officials, had many insights to share on climate issues, which formed a firm ground to advance our research project.
 Apart from the intelligence gathered from the field, we have also have accumulated invaluable experiences which will stay with us for the duration of this 3 year project.